 1. American University

-American University shows its commitment to the environment through extensive waste management policies, carbon emission reductions, and green construction programs.
+American University shows its commitment to the environment and is one of the greenest college campuses through extensive waste management policies, carbon emission reductions, and green construction programs.
 More than two-thirds of waste produced at American is diverted from landfills and all construction, including new buildings and renovations, are not approved unless they are LEED-Gold certified or higher.

 See college details: American University